Editorial Department, New Naratif

 Strong candidates will have the following capabilities:

-- Leadership.
+Teamwork.
 New Naratif has no office.
 We all work remotely.
-We’re all passionate and aspire to a high level of moral values.
+We’re all passionate, and deeply principled.
+We aspire to a high level of moral values.
 We’re here to model best practices as a transparent, ethical, progressive organisation.
 We’ll demand all this from you and hold you accountable.

 What does Southeast Asia mean to you?

-If you’re ready to take on the challenge of building capacity for positive change in Southeast Asia, please send an email to jobs AT newnaratif.com with your CV, cover letter answering the questions above, and a portfolio or examples of your work.
+If you’re ready to take on the challenge of building capacity for change in Southeast Asia, please send an email to jobs AT newnaratif.com with your CV, cover letter answering the questions above, and at least two examples of your written work.
 Please provide the names and contact information for two character referees.

-Shortlisted candidates will have 2-3 interviews, as well as a technical test for your editing skills.
+Shortlisted candidates will have 2-3 interview rounds.
 We anticipate the process will last around a month.
 Following your appointment, you would undergo a three-month trial period.

 - You have to be responsible, communicate and collaborate well online and be willing to work from home or your own choice of location as long as you are digitally connected with your team and provide the necessary remote supervision and ensure the work schedule is smooth and uninterrupted.